Benjamin Markley Boyer

-Benjamin Markley Boyer (January 22, 1823 – August 16, 1887) was a Democratic member of the U.S. House of Representatives from Pennsylvania.
+Benjamin Markley Boyer (January 22, 1823 – August 16, 1887) was an American politician who served as a Democratic member of the U.S. House of Representatives for Pennsylvania's 6th congressional district from 1865 to 1869.
+He served as president judge of the Montgomery County Court from 1882 to 1887.

+Early life and education

-Benjamin M. Boyer was born in Pottstown, Pennsylvania.
-He graduated from the University of Pennsylvania at Philadelphia in 1841.
-He studied law, was admitted to the bar in 1844 and practiced.
-He was deputy attorney general of Montgomery County, Pennsylvania, from 1848 to 1850.
+Boyer was born on January 22, 1823, in New Hanover Township, Pennsylvania, and was raised and attended elementary school in Pottstown, Pennsylvania.
+In 1836, he entered Lafayette College in Easton, Pennsylvania.
+He transferred to Marshall College and then to University of Pennsylvania where he graduated in 1841.
+He studied law in Carlisle, Pennsylvania, and was admitted to the bar in 1844.
+During the American Civil War, he served as captain of the 41st Pennsylvania militia, a company of volunteers established when Pennsylvania was invaded by confederate troops.
+He received an A.M. degree from Lafayette College in 1866.

+Career

+He returned to Montgomery County, Pennsylvania, and began the practice of law.
+He served as deputy attorney general of Montgomery County from 1848 to 1850.
+He began his political career as a Whig, but switched to the Democratic party in 1856.
 In 1864 he was elected a Representative from Pennsylvania to the Thirty-Ninth Congress as a Democrat, and was re-elected to the Fortieth Congress.
+He made several passionate speeches against the Republican plans for reconstruction of the South after the American Civil War.
 He was not a candidate for renomination in 1868.

 In 1866 he accepted stocks from Thomas Durant in the early stages of the Crédit Mobilier scandal.
-He was appointed judge of Montgomery County Court in 1882 and served until his death in Norristown, Pennsylvania, in 1887.
-Interment in West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
+He was elected president judge of Montgomery County Court in 1882.
+He died on August 16, 1887, in Norristown, Pennsylvania, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

+Personal life

+He married Eleanor Pryor and together they had two children.